Skip to main content

 Backwards argument order

-In JUnit 4, assertNotNull takes the value first and message second, while assertEquals takes message first, then expected, then actual.
-This inconsistency leads to errors.
-The test above will incorrectly pass because it's comparing the actual title to the message string.
+JUnit 4's argument order conventions are inconsistent and error-prone.
+For example, assertNotNull takes the value first and message second, while assertEquals takes message first, then expected, then actual.
+This inconsistency carries over when upgrading to JUnit 5 without fixing argument order.

 ExpectedException rule